hchau630/hchau630.github.io/index.md

   	<img src="/assets/images/myself_2.jpg" alt="drawing" width="300"/>
   </div>
   <div class="rightpane">
   Hello!
 I'm a senior at UC Berkeley majoring in Physics, Math, and Molecular & Cell Biology.
 My research interest is in theoretical neuroscience.
-Currently, I work with Bruno Olshausen in the Redwood Center on developing new computational approaches to visual processing.
+Currently, I work with Bruno Olshausen in the Redwood Center on computational vision, but I will be doing my PhD in Neurobiology and Behavior at Columbia University starting Fall 2020.
   <br>
   <a href="/assets/pdf/CV_sp20_1.pdf" style="text-decoration: none">CV</a>
   </div>